ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Results

-\textbf{Effect of Different Weights' Initialisation.} Despite the significant discrepancies between image and audio modalities, the common practice for audio classification is to initialize the models from ImageNet pretrained weights.
-Thus, it is crucial to answer this crucial question in audio domain, is out-of-domain pretraining benefits audio representation learning?
-For that, in Table \ref{tbl:ablations_init}, we compare the performance with different weights' initialisation strategies across different models, including (1) from-scratch models, i.e. no pretraining, (2) models pretrained only on AS-2M, (3) models pretrained only on ImageNet-1K, and (4) models pretrained on ImageNet followed by pretraining on AS-2M datasets.
-As shown in Table \ref{tbl:ablations_init}, the poor performance when training from scratch is expected especially when the training is on small datasets due to the lack of inductive bias in transformers.
-We observed that ImageNet pretraining alone is not sufficient compared to pretraining on in-domain dataset.
-Further, we found that ImageNet initialization followed by audio pretraining slightly degrades the performance compared to pretraining only on audio dataset.
+\textbf{Effect of Weights Initialisation.} Despite the significant discrepancies between the image and audio modalities, the common practice for audio classification is to initialize the models from ImageNet pretrained weights.
+Thus, it is pertinent to answer a very important question for the audio domain: Does out-of-domain pretraining benefit audio representation learning?
+For that, in Table \ref{tbl:ablations_init}, we compare the performance obtained with different weight initialisation strategies across different models, including: (1) training from-scratch, i.e. no pretraining, (2) ASiT pretrained only on ImageNet-1K, (3) ASiT pretrained only on AS-2M, and (4) starting with ASiT model pretrained on ImageNet-1K, followed by pretraining on the AS-2M dataset.
+As shown in Table \ref{tbl:ablations_init}, the poor performance, when training from scratch, is expected, especially when the training is on small datasets, due to the lack of inductive bias in transformers.
+We observed that ImageNet-1K pretraining alone is not sufficient, compared to pretraining on the in-domain dataset.

+It is important to highlight that initializing with self-supervised learning pretrained weights from ImageNet-1K, followed by further pretraining on AS2M, results in enhanced performance compared to pretraining exclusively on AS2M.
+Nonetheless, we observed a decrease in performance when starting with supervised pretrained weights from ImageNet-1K, followed by further pretraining on AS2M.